Thomas W. Reps -- Past Research Accomplishments

 Representing Boolean and Pseudo-Boolean Functions

 In summer 2018, Meghana Sistla visited the University of Wisconsin, supported by the S.N.
 Bose Scholars Program, and we worked to resurrect an idea of mine from the late 90s that had been rejected by the USPTO in 2002.
 The idea was for a plug-compatible replacement for BDDs for representing Boolean and pseudo-Boolean functions, called CFLOBDDs (for ``Context-Free Language Ordered Binary Decision Diagrams'').
 The key insight behind CFLOBDDs is that sub-decision-diagrams can be treated as standalone ``procedures,'' which allows additional reuse opportunities compared to BDDs.
 In the best case, one can obtain double-exponential compression compared to decision trees—i.e., an extra exponential factor over (quasi-)BDDs.
+Even when such best-case compression is not possible, the ability to have ``procedure calls'' in CFLOBDDs can allow there to be additional sharing of structure beyond what is possible in BDDs: a BDD can only share sub-DAGs, whereas a procedure call in a CFLOBDD can also share the ``middle of a DAG.''

 Meghana joined Swarat Chaudhuri's research group at UT-Austin, and we have been continuing the work with Swarat.
-25 years ago, I never found a compelling application where CFLOBDDs beat BDDs, but in the last few years we have found that CFLOBDDs can be quite good for simulating quantum circuits [SCR24].
+25 years ago, I never found a compelling application where CFLOBDDs beat BDDs, but in the last few years we have found that CFLOBDDs can be quite good for simulating quantum circuits [SCR24a].
 The implementation is available at this [link].

 [Back to the top]